 As soon as I tried it, I knew it was a great idea!

-The Bacon – With the cheeses sorted, it was time to the think about the bacon!
+With the cheeses sorted, it was time to the think about the bacon!
 We like to think about bacon here at BitofBaconHQ, though only sometimes.
-A little bit. 😉
+Just a little bit. 😉

 I wanted crispy bacon with a decent amount of fat for the roux and good, thick cut one to make substantial crumbles.
 It turns out that six slices is just the right amount, giving me at least 4 tablespoons of fat and enough crumbles for six servings of soup.

-By far the easiest way to cook a several slices of bacon is to use the oven.
+By far the easiest way to cook a several slices is to use the oven.

 Just lay your slices on a baking sheet (line with foil if you want) and put them in a 400F oven.
 Cook for 8 minutes, then turn the baking sheet and cook until browned and crisp.
 For a full pan this can take me 7-8 minutes.
 For a half pan like this I find they are done around 4-5 minutes.
 So check at 4 minutes and keep an eye on them!

 Move the bacon to a plate and save the fat.